darwinia-network/docs/docs/evm/chains/darwinia.md

 # Darwinia Chain

-Darwinia chain is an EVM-compatible blockchain based on [Substrate](https://substrate.dev/) framework with cross-chain components.
+Darwinia is an EVM-compatible blockchain based on [Substrate](https://substrate.dev/) framework with cross-chain components.

+It is designed to provide secure and scalable interoperability between different blockchains within the Polkadot ecosystem.

 Darwinia is now a [parachain of Polkadot](https://polkadot.subscan.io/parachain/2046).